Seal of Biliteracy

 The Seal of Biliteracy: Your path to success!

-In today’s competitive job market and our multicultural community at home and around the world, the ability to speak, read and write in more than one language can set you apart from the crowd.
-Thompson Schools developed the Seal of Biliteracy to honor our students who have attained high level skills in both English and another language.
-The Seal appears on the student’s official transcript to certify to colleges and employers that she or he has demonstrated proficiency in multiple languages.
+In our multicultural and multilingual communities at home and around the world, as well as in today’s competitive job market, the ability to speak, listen, read and write in more than one language can set you apart from the crowd.
+The Seal of Biliteracy was developed to honor students who have attained high level skills and proficiency in both English and another language.
+The Seal of Biliteracy is a credential given by the Thompson School District in recognition of students who have attained proficiency in two or more languages by high school graduation.
+The seal appears on the transcript of the graduating senior and is a statement of accomplishment for both colleges and future employers.

-For further information see FAQ below or speak with your World Language teacher.
+For more information see FAQ below or speak with your World Language teacher or your counselor.

 The Seal of Biliteracy- Your future is brighter than ever….